Latest News from UAA

 Additions to the Bibliography of USAID Authors

-A delightful book of historical fiction by William C. Craddock, a former USAID Foreign Service Officer, has been added to the Bibliography of USAID Authors Nobles Gold looks like great summer reading!!
+A delightful book of historical fiction by William C. Craddock, a former USAID Foreign Service Officer, was added earlier.
+Nobles Gold looks like great summer reading!!
 An unethical think tank is advising the newly elected U.S. President to return to the gold standard but the amount of gold needed is only available on Mars.
 Sam Noble, a State Dept Courrier, is writing his first book based on his multiple travels and touches on lost civilizations and lost caches of GOLD.
 His first chapters are hijacked by the FBI and the think-tank.
 Sam escapes with his mystical Brazilian wife to her native Amazonian village where Sam makes an amazing discovery not far from where Theodore Roosevelt once explored the legendary River of Doubt in 1914.
 It was that night of a waxing moon and spectacular meteor shower…

 Please send info on any new books written by USAID foreign service and GS officers, their family members, and FSNs to JPielemeie@aol.com